More than 4 million people in the US traveled for Thanksgiving, new data shows - Local News 8

 But it’s likely that the Thanksgiving surge has yet to hit its peak.
 It generally takes two and a half weeks from an event to see a surge in new positive cases and potential hospitalizations, according to Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases.
 That timing would put the surge sometime later this week.

 Florida reported its highest single day of new cases the day after Thanksgiving.
-The state also had more than 123,000 out-of-state visitors on Thanksgiving, the data shows — more than any other state.
+The state also had more than 123,000 out-of-state travelers on Thanksgiving, the data sample shows — more than any other state, likely representing more than 1 million when scaled to the full population.

 A week before Thanksgiving, the US Centers for Disease Control and Prevention issued some of its strongest guidance on holiday travel yet, warning that “as cases continue to increase rapidly across the United States, the safest way to celebrate Thanksgiving is to celebrate at home with the people you live with.”